 that our equity release advisers get asked.

 There are two types of equity release scheme.
-Lifetime mortgages are the most popular due to the range of flexible features they offer.
+Lifetime mortgages are the most popular due to the range of flexible features they offer, this will be repaid when you pass away or go into long-term care.
 Home reversion plans aren’t often used today, but are still useful for those who wish to guarantee an inheritance for their loved ones.

 How much you can release will depend on the value of your home and the age of the youngest homeowner.

 To get a quick estimate, try our Equity Release Calculator

 UK Equity release is regulated by the Financial Conduct Authority and all our advisers are members of the Equity Release Council – the industry’s trade body who insist that a strict code of conduct is followed.

 Lender’s charges vary and many offer incentives.
 You can compare the latest equity release deals from across the market on our website or get in touch for a personalised quote.